jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 y + \delta y = \left( \frac{1}{2} x^T Q x \right) + \left( \frac{1}{2} \delta x^T Q x + \frac{1}{2} x^T Q \delta x \right) + \left( \frac{1}{2} \delta x^T Q \delta x \right).
 $$

-The final term is quadratic in $\delta x$, so let's discard it since we're looking for the leading-order terms in $\delta x$.
+The final term is quadratic in $\delta x$, so we can discard it since we're looking for the leading-order terms in $\delta x$.
 The first term on the right-hand side is just the nominal output $f(x)$, so since $y = f(x)$ we can also cancel that, leaving

 $$